 parallax background

-Review the overlap in Telco companies from Private Equity Firms. iconectiv is a wholly owned subsidiary of Ericsson.
-Francisco Partners has a 16.7% ownership in iconectiv.
+Review the overlap in Telco companies from Private Equity Firms. iconectiv is a wholly owned subsidiary of Koch Equity Development LLC.
+Francisco Partners still retains a 16.7% ownership in iconectiv.

 The inside story of how a telecom giant dealt with terrorists and financed shady deals in pursuit of profits around the globe.